 To the Honorable Senate and House of Representatives,

-Pursuant to Article LVI, as amended by Article XC, Section 3 of the Amendments to the Constitution of the Commonwealth of Massachusetts, I am returning to you for amendment the entirety of House No. 3535, “An Act Relative to Transportation Finance.”
+Pursuant to Article LVI, as amended by Article XC, Section 3 of the Amendments to the Constitution, I am returning to you for amendment House Bill No. 4841, “An Act Regulating and Insuring Short-Term Rentals.”

-by striking out section 89 and inserting in place thereof the following 2 sections:-
+And by striking out, in section 6, new sections 3B through 3D, inclusive, and inserting in place thereof the following sections:-

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.